-This is when a person uses technology i.e., mobile phones or the internet (social networking sites, chat rooms, instant messenger, tweets), to deliberately upset someone.
+This is when a person uses technology i.e. mobile phones or the internet (social networking sites, chat rooms, instant messenger, tweets), to deliberately upset someone.
 Bullies often feel anonymous and 'distanced' from the incident when it takes place online and 'bystanders can easily become bullies themselves by forwarding the information on.
-There is a growing trend for bullying to occur online or via texts - bullies no longer rely on being physically near to the child, young person, or vulnerable adult.
+There is a growing trend for bullying to occur online or via texts - bullies no longer rely on being physically near to the young person.

-AHC commits to ensure our website, websites and/or social networking pages are being used appropriately and any online bullying will be dealt with swiftly and appropriately in line with procedures detailed in this policy.
+The hive foundation commits to ensure our website websites and/ or social networking pages are being used appropriately and any online bullying will be dealt with swiftly and appropriately in line with procedures detailed in this policy.